-Ideas for how you can use this at home - Identify a breed to meet farm goals/resources and develop a list of questions to ask potential sources of breeding stock; if selecting from your own farm instead of buying new animals, develop a list of criteria to use for selection (in the order of importance).
+Ideas for how participants can use this at home - Identify a breed to meet farm goals/resources and develop a list of questions to ask potential sources of breeding stock.
+If selecting from your own farm instead of buying new animals, develop a list of criteria to use for selection (in the order of importance) and explain.